 In general, upheavals in the financial markets may affect general levels of economic activity, employment and customer behaviour.
-As a result, insurers may experience an elevated incidence of claims, lapses, or surrenders of policies, and some policyholders may choose to defer or stop paying insurance premiums.
+As a result, insurers may experience an elevated incidence of claims, lapses, or surrenders of policies, and some policyholders may choose to defer or stop paying insurance premiums or reduce deposits into retirement plans.
 The demand for insurance products may also be adversely affected.
 In addition, there may be a higher incidence of counterparty failures.
 If sustained, this environment is likely to have a negative impact on the insurance sector over time and may consequently have a negative impact on Prudential's business and its balance sheet and profitability.
 For example, this could occur if the recoverable value of intangible assets for bancassurance agreements and deferred acquisition costs are reduced.
 New challenges related to market fluctuations and general economic conditions may continue to emerge.

-For some non-unit-linked investment products, in particular those written in some of the Group's Asia operations, it may not be possible to hold assets which will provide cash flows to match those relating to policyholder liabilities.
-This is particularly true in those countries where bond markets are not developed and in certain markets where regulated premium and claim values are set with reference to the interest rate environment prevailing at the time of policy issue.
+For some non-unit-linked savings products, in particular those written in some of the Group's Asia operations, it may not be possible to hold assets which will provide cash flows to match those relating to policyholder liabilities.
+This is particularly true in those countries where bond markets are less developed and in certain markets where regulated premium and claim values are set with reference to the interest rate environment prevailing at the time of policy issue.
 This results in a mismatch due to the duration and uncertainty of the liability cash flows and the lack of sufficient assets of a suitable duration.
 While this residual asset/liability mismatch risk can be managed, it cannot be eliminated.
 Where interest rates in these markets remain lower than those used to calculate premium and claim values over a sustained period, this could have a material adverse effect on Prudential's reported profit and the solvency of its business units.
 In addition, part of the profit from the Group's Asia operations is related to bonuses for policyholders declared on with-profits products, which are impacted by the difference between actual investment returns of the with-profits fund (which are broadly based on historical and current rates of return on equity, real estate and fixed income securities) and minimum guarantee rates offered to policyholders.
 This profit could be lower in particular in a sustained low interest rate environment.

 Jackson writes a significant amount of variable annuities that offer capital or income protection guarantees.
 The value of these guarantees is affected by market factors (such as interest rates, equity values, bond spreads and realised volatility) and policyholder behaviour.
+Changes in markets, or deviations in policyholder behaviour experience from assumptions, may result in the need to hold additional reserves for these products, which may impact Jackson's liquidity, require it to raise additional capital and/or adversely impact its net income.
 Jackson uses a derivative hedging programme to reduce its exposure to market risks arising on these guarantees.
-There could be market circumstances where the derivatives that Jackson enters into to hedge its market risks may not cover its exposures under the guarantees.
-The cost of the guarantees that remain unhedged will also affect Prudential's results.
+There may be circumstances where the derivatives that Jackson enters into to hedge its market risks may not sufficiently or effectively offset its exposures under the guarantees, or where its exposures may be over-hedged.
+This includes circumstances where: